Pipend/pipe/README.md

 Pipe is a Web app for querying any data source, and analyzing and visualizing the result.

+# Query |> Transform |> Visualize

+You can query various kind of databases, pipe the result of the query to your alaysis code and pipe the transformed result to visualiaze the result.

 # Setup
-* Start an instance of mongodb
+* Start a mongodb instance
-* Start a redis instance (optional, only necessary if you choose `redis-store` for `cache-store`; see below.)
+* Start a redis instance (optional, it is only necessary if you choose `redis-store` value for `cache-store` config; see below.)
 * `$ git clone https://github.com/Pipend/pipe.git`
 * `$ sudo npm install`
 * Create `config.ls` in the root of the repository with the following content.
 * Update `query-database-connection-string` to the query string of your mongodb instance
 * Configure `connections` hash by specifying the connection details for the databses that you like to connect and query.
+Each connection is a LiveScript hash; you can configure as many connections as you like for the following kind  databses: MongoDB, MSSQL, PostgreSQL, MySQL.
 * Configure `cache-store` as instructed in the `config.ls`, you can choose either `redis-store` or `js-store` (in-memory)
 * `$ gulp`
+* Open a browser and navigate to http://localhost:4081

 ## config.ls
 ```livescript